imagej/imagej.github.io/_pages/help/editing/conferences.md

 ---
-title: Demo conference

-description: This page demonstrates how to insert conference information.
+title: Editing the Wiki - Conferences
+section: Help:Editing the Wiki
 ---

+This page demonstrates how to insert conference information.

 ## Usage